nashville-software-school/client-side-mastery/projects/tier-5/kennels/chapters/AUTHENTICATION.md

 This is not going to be a real authentication system.
 Real authentication systems are vastly more secure, complex, and robust.

 The best part about this chapter is that you don't need to understand **any of it**.
-Follow the instructions, verify that registration and login works, or talk to your instructors if it doesn't so they can fix it.
+Follow the instructions, verify that registration and login works, or talk to your mentors if it doesn't so they can fix it.

 Here's the process that this code follows.